Assembly: mscorlib (in mscorlib.dll)

 If the current Type represents a generic type, the type arguments in the string returned by are qualified by their assembly, version, and so on, even though the string representation of the generic type itself is not qualified by assembly.
 Thus, concatenating t.FullName + ", " + t.Assembly.FullName produces a result that is equivalent to t.AssemblyQualifiedName, as is the case with types that are not generic.

-If the current type contains generic type parameters that have not been replaced by specific types (that is, the ContainsGenericParameters property returns true), but the type is not a generic type definition (that is, the IsGenericTypeDefinition property returns false), this property returns null.
+If the current type contains generic type parameters that have not been replaced by specific types (that is, the ContainsGenericParameters property returns true), but the type is not a generic type definition (that is, the IsGenericTypeDefinition property returns false), this property returns nullptr.
 For example, consider the classes Base and Derived in the following code.

-If you use the BaseType property to obtain the base type of Derived, the property of the resulting Type object returns null.
+If you use the BaseType property to obtain the base type of Derived, the property of the resulting Type object returns nullptr.
 To get a non-null , you can use the GetGenericTypeDefinition method to get the generic type definition.

 This property is read-only.